Judecoin/information/rpc-doc/wallet-rpc.md

     -H 'Content-Type: application/json'
 ```

-Note: "@atomic-units" refer to the smallest fraction of 1 JUDE according to the JUDEcoind implementation. **1 JUDE = 1e9 @atomic-units.**
+Note: "@atomic-units" refer to the smallest fraction of 1 JUDE according to the Judecoind implementation. **1 JUDE = 1e9 @atomic-units.**

 ### Index of JSON RPC Methods: